ulasgoater/Graph-transformation-thesis/README.md

 - Legacy vs refined labels (accuracy/F1 deltas).
 - Effect of removing ambiguous band (performance & class balance changes).
 - Feature removal trials (e.g., without amenity diversity) to quantify marginal contribution.
+- Leakage sensitivity: Train with and without `EXCLUDE_LABEL_LEAK_FEATURES` and compare metrics to demonstrate non-trivial learning beyond the rule.

+## Known Logical Pitfalls and How Addressed

+- Label leakage: Using `ped_line_dist_m` (which defines the label) as a feature can inflate performance.
+Mitigation: `EXCLUDE_LABEL_LEAK_FEATURES=True` removes it and related explicit sidewalk tag indicators from features by default.
+- Centroid vs. full geometry distance: Distance computed from centroids can misclassify long/diagonal segments.
+Future work: switch to minimum distance from the polyline to the nearest pedestrian line, not just centroid.
+Documented as a limitation; current approach keeps compute cost low.
+- Ambiguous band handling: If unknowns are retained, they are excluded from supervised fitting; counts are exported for transparency.
+For dense pedestrian networks, adaptive negatives can re-balance if needed.
+- Snapping artifacts in graph: Grid-based snapping can merge nodes across diagonals within tolerance.
+Mitigation: small `SNAP_TOL_M` default and component-length filtering; future work could use spatial clustering (DBSCAN) for more robust snapping.

 ## Reproducibility Checklist